Basil Sydney: Career

-He made over 50 screen appearances, most memorably as Claudius in Laurence Olivier's 1948 film of Hamlet.
-He also appeared in classic films like Treasure Island (1950), Ivanhoe (1952), and Around the World in Eighty Days (1956), but the focus of his career was the stage on both sides of the Atlantic.
+Embracing the new art of movies, Sydney performed in more than 50 films, most memorably as Claudius in Laurence Olivier's 1948 film of Hamlet.
+He also appeared in classic films such as Treasure Island (1950), Ivanhoe (1952), and Around the World in Eighty Days (1956).
+Still, the focus of his career was always the stage, on both sides of the Atlantic.

 In 1946 he starred with Flora Robson in A Man About the House at the Piccadilly Theatre.

 Personal life

 Sydney divorced Keane in 1925.
 In 1929, he married actress Mary Ellis, and the couple moved to England.
 There he concentrated more on film than on theatre work.
 In the 1940s, he married English film actress Joyce Howard; they had three children.

 A heavy smoker, Sydney died from pleurisy in 1968, aged 73.